Former Lead Senior Scientist

 For many years Richard played a central role in pressing for reform of the Toxic Substances Control Act and represented EDF in its advocacy work to secure passage in 2016 of the Lautenberg Act that overhauled TSCA for the first time since its passage in 1976.
 Richard has testified numerous times before various Congressional committees on the need for fundamental reform of US policy toward industrial and consumer chemicals and the policy elements critical for such reform.
 He now leads EDF’s team working to secure strong implementation of the Lautenberg Act.

-Richard has testified before various Congressional committees on the need for fundamental reform of US policy toward industrial chemicals [PDF] and on nanomaterial safety research needs.
-He is a member of the National Academy of Sciences' Committee to Develop a Research Strategy for Environmental, Health and Safety Aspects of Engineered Nanomaterials.
+Richard has served on several panels of the National Academy of Sciences, including its Standing Committee on Emerging Science for Environmental Health Decisions and its Board on Environmental Studies and Toxicology.
+He also was a member of NAS’ Committee to Develop a Research Strategy for Environmental, Health and Safety Aspects of Engineered Nanomaterials.
 He was a member of EDF’s team that worked jointly with the DuPont Corporation to develop a framework governing responsible development, production, use and disposal of nanoscale materials.

 Ph.D., Molecular Biophysics and Biochemistry, Yale University.

 Denison joined EDF in 1987, after several years as an analyst and assistant project director in the Oceans and Environment Program, Office of Technology Assessment, United States Congress.

 - Author, Robust new chemical reviews vital to restoring confidence in TSCA Chemical Watch, Global Business Briefing, June 2017